-- Human Alien: He comes off as this, despite being from the same planet.
+- Human Alien: He comes off like this, despite being from the same planet.
 In the thousand years of the Lord Ruler's empire, his people had adapted to the boiling temperatures of the south, so when Harmony reshaped the world they started to freeze to death in mildly cold temperatures.
 In Bands of Mourning, one of the running problems is that he needs to choose between his duralumin metalmind (which lets him understand the others) and his brass metalmind (which keeps him warm in the chilly temperatures of the high altitude).

 - Servile Snarker: He is religiously required to scrape and bow before all Metalborn (such as Wax) and use a different title for them every time he refers to them.
 There's no rule about the titles getting vaguely insulting, or mentioning that if he follows Wax's suggestion it would require him ignoring most of the obvious evidence in front of his own eyes.

 - Ship Tease: He clearly has a crush on Marasi, and gives her his broken mask when he leaves.
 We don't know exactly what that means in his culture, but judging by the reactions of his crewmembers, it's not normally something you do with someone you just met.